Centrally Essential Rings and Semirings

 { }

 This work is a review of results about centrally essential rings and semirings.
 A ring (resp., semiring) is said to be centrally essential if it is either commutative or satisfy the property that for any non-central element $a$, there exist non-zero central elements $x$ and $y$ with $ax=y$.
-The class of centrally essential rings is very large; many corresponding examples are given in the work.
+The class of centrally essential rings is very large; many corresponding examples are given in the work.\\ The author is very grateful for the great help in editing the manuscript to Adel Abyzov, Oleg Lyubimtsev and Danil Tapkin.